SpecialOperations/Dark-Mode-for-Google-Calendar/README.md

 The CSS for this style is VERY primitive.
 Like noob level CSS writing.
 It's nearly pure CSS since that's what I learned in school, no fancy pre-processing that would probably make the code a lot better and more sustainable.
 (It does use a little bit of Stylus, but not really in a way that would make it better) So, what that means is every time Google makes changes to Calendar there's a good chance things will break and I will manually have to fix it.
 If and when Google decides to completely redesign calendar this style will be totally broken.
 Again, the reason it's taken so long is because I haven't been using Calendar and it's tedious to fix things since I'm a noob.
 I can't guarantee I'll work on this more often.
 Soooo........

-**If you are an experienced developer for CSS and like this style, I encourage you to fork it and make it better!**
+**If you are an experienced CSS developer and like this style, I encourage you to fork it and make it better!**